Zhangzhenkut/Multi-Module-Neural-Network-for-EEG-Denoising/README.md

 # Materials and Preproecssing
 Refer to EEGdenoiseNet:
 Zhang H, Zhao M, Wei C, et al. Eegdenoisenet: A benchmark dataset for deep learning solutions of eeg denoising[J].
 Journal of Neural Engineering, 2021, 18(5): 056057.
+# Code demo
+Once the paper is accepted, the model **MMNN-4.py** will be published as soon as possible.
+# Paper Citation
+*